Aryan05/TrafficSignClassifier_SelfDrivingCar/README.md

 ## Introduction

-In this project, I developed a model using a Convolutional Neural Network (CNN) to classify traffic signs.
+Hello there inthis project, I've developed a model using a Convolutional Neural Network (CNN) to classify traffic signs.
 The model was trained and validated using images from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/).
 After the model was trained, it's performance was evaulated on random traffic sign images found on the web.

 My final model results are as follows:
 * Training set accuracy of **99.90%**